 I am a travel writer from Scotland and I like to give talks about how anyone can travel independently, how to get a job abroad and how to write about it.
 I interact with the audience, build on their ideas and advise them how to plan the journey of a lifetime.
 I particularly like talking to students but am also comfortable in front of business people, reading clubs and at book festivals.

-I have been travelling independently all my life and have lived in Albania, Bosnia, Romania and Tibet.
-I can explain how I overcame my fear of travelling alone, how complacency almost stopped me from leaving, and what skills have enabled me to thrive in some very unusual places.
+I’ve been travelling independently all my life and have lived in Albania, Bosnia, Romania and Tibet.
+I can explain how I overcame my fear of travelling alone, how complacency often stops me and what skills have enabled me to thrive in some very unusual places.

-Of course I can talk about my book, 9 Months in Tibet and would love to read out some of the parts that people find amusing, or horrific — and we can talk in advance about which part to read aloud — perhaps when I got attacked by dogs in Tibet, my sometimes farcical attempts at finding jobs, my disastrous affairs when on the road, why I gave up cannabis and what happened when the Buddhist monks of Lhasa challenged the Chinese police.
+I can talk about my Tibet book, or my new fairy tale — and we can talk in advance about which part is most relevant; perhaps when I got attacked by dogs in Tibet, my sometimes farcical attempts at finding jobs, my disastrous affairs when on the road, why I gave up cannabis and what happened when the Buddhist monks of Lhasa challenged the Chinese police.

-It would also be interesting to discuss why writing about your travels is like a form of therapy, a useful way of discharging all those incredible experiences without becoming a pub bore (as I was at one point).
+I can also discuss why writing is like a form of therapy, a useful way of processing our experiences without becoming a pub bore (as I was at one point).

 I would love to hear from you.
-Please send me an email: firstname.lastname@example.org
+Please send me an email: wolfemurray [at] gmail.com